 To do that, we have to acknowledge that our most pressing challenge is probably climate change.
 But no one should have to choose between sustainability and profitability.
 They are two sides of the same coin.
 Sustainability isn’t just about pursuing a social good or protecting a brand.
 Nor should it be a drag on financial performance.
 In fact, I will argue that a good sustainability strategy enables better financial performance.
 That’s because it forces an organization to be resilient, agile and innovative, which is the legacy of our Schneider Electric EcoStruxure™ process automation offers.

-Industry’s role in sustainable practices
+Industry’s role in sustainable practices and a sustainable future

 With the world’s population expected to crest 9 billion within 20 years, the demand for energy is continually increasing, and it is having a tremendous consequence on our global climate.
 To combat that, as an industry and society at large, we need to become carbon neutral within that same time span via a massive shift toward green and renewable energy.